What is a Paralegal?

 The BCPA does not recommend any program or institute over another.
 It is important for a student to make that decision for themselves based on their individual needs.

-Currently, the BCPA accepts students of the paralegal programs at Capilano University and Vancouver Community College for student memberships and graduates of those programs as voting memberships.
+Currently, the BCPA accepts, for the purposes of a student membership, individuals enrolled in a paralegal program at Capilano University and Vancouver Community College and graduates of those programs can then transfer their memberships to voting memberships.
 The reason for this is the length of experience the BCPA has had with these institutions, including the many years these programs have been in place, the caliber of the graduates and the quality of the programs and their instructors.

 I live outside of the Lower Mainland – is there any good training here or online?